Exabel/api/exabel/api/data/doc/timeseries.rst

 to aggregate a signal from a set of child entities to a parent entity that does not normally have that signal.

+The Exabel Platform assumes that timestamps for data points are in UTC time.

 The resource name for a a time series is on the form ``entityTypes/ns1.entityTypeName/entities/ns2.entityName/signals/ns3.signalName`` An alternative name for the same time series is ``signals/ns3.signalName/entityTypes/ns1.entityTypeName/entities/ns2.entityName``, but the former is the canonical version which always will be returned by the server.

+Creating and updating time series datapoints are eventually consistent.

 List time series by entity
 --------------------------